coppy-dev/android-sdk/README.md

 +}
 ```

-After that you need to run gradle sync and build the project, so Coppy plugin can generate runtime content classes
+After that, you need to run gradle sync and build the project so the Coppy plugin can generate runtime content classes.

 ### Using copy at runtime

-To use coppy in your app you need to first initializ it in your main activity:
+To use coppy in your app, you need to first initialize it in your main activity:

 ```diff
 +import app.coppy.Coppy